The 10 Android VPNs actually worth installing

 How to set up your Android VPN

 Every app here installs in roughly the same flow.
-The points below cover the steps beginners miss.
+The steps below cover the parts beginners miss.

 Step 1: Install from the Play Store, not from a website APK